 Chemical Free Cleaner

-It is $40 per 426ml bottle but that lasts at least 6 months… YOU CAN BUY IT HERE!!
+It is AU$40 per 426ml bottle but that lasts at least 6 months… YOU CAN BUY IT HERE!!

-Same as any other hand sanitiser, supposedly kills all germs on the skin to prevent disease and infection.
-Feels like sanitiser (if it walks like a duck…).
-Also has peppermint essential added.
+Same as any other hand sanitizer, supposedly kills all germs on the skin to prevent disease and infection.
+Feels like sanitizer (if it walks like a duck…).
+Also has peppermint essential oil added.

 Worth it?
-Costs around the same as store bought sanitiser to I guess it probably is.
+Costs around the same as store bought sanitizer to I guess it probably is.
 It is a bit hard to quantify this one way or the other.
-It is only hand sanitiser after all but Nic loves it and never leaves the house without it.
+It is only hand sanitizer after all but Nic loves it and never leaves the house without it.

 Thieves Essential Oil Blend